-Quick note on cashews: When cashews are soaked for over 8 hours they become very soft.
+Quick note when using cashews: When cashews are soaked for over 8 hours they become very soft.
 When pulverized they leave very little (if any) nut “flour” behind.
 This makes it so that straining isn’t necessary creating a quicker and more simple nut milk making process.
 BUT it is important to mix up your nuts and include a variety of nuts in your diet.

 Soaking them overnight (minimum of 8 hours) with a little salt helps activate enzymes and deactivate enzyme inhibitors.
 Also, make sure to use organic RAW nuts… not roasted or salted.
 Just plain raw organic nuts.

 - 3 cups of organic raw nuts/seeds

 - Sea salt (1 tbsp to soak and 1/4 tsp to add to milk)

 - 3-6 cups filtered water (obviously the creamier the milk the less water to add).
 I usually do a 1 part nuts/seeds to a 3 part water

 - 1 tsp vanilla extract or 1/4 inch organic vanilla bean (optional but really brings out the nuttiness)

 - Optional sweetener: 1 tbsp raw honey, 1 tbsp maple syrup, 1-2 dates (1-2 pitted) (all optional, do not use on detox)

 Soak nuts overnight in filtered water with about 1/2 – 1 tsp of salt.
 Rinse well and place in blender.
 Add water.
-I prefer 1:1 ratio but you may up the water a bit to create more milk.
+I prefer 1 part nuts to 3 parts water.
 The less water the creamier the milk.
-We drink A LOT of this nut liquid so I usually use about 1 part nuts to 3 parts water.
+We drink A LOT of this nut liquid so I usually use the 1:3 ratio.